schollz/find3/doc/tracking_your_phone.md

 <center><img src="/images/3.PNG" width="30%" height="30%"></center>

 Tracking will continue in the background and will show a notification that you can use to toggle the tracking off.
+There is an option that says "**Allow GPS**".
+If activated, the phone will send GPS coordinates if requested by the server.

 <center><img src="/images/backgroundscanning.png" width=70%></center>

 The scans will take place approximately 10-30 seconds apart, forever, until you turn off the app.
+You can turn the app off by clicking the back button.
 The battery usage is minimal since it is doing only a short WiFi scan and Bluetooth scan.

-## Other options

-There is an option that says "**Allow GPS**".
-If activated, the phone will send GPS coordinates if requested by the server.
-The server only requests GPS coordinates when it has no GPS coordinates for *any* of the recently added scan points.
-A given location will only generally ever ask for GPS coordinates *once* so it doesn't use any extra battery.
-In the future these GPS coordinates will be used to do positioning on a map.

-## Get data
+## Visualize

+You can visualize your data on the cloud server, [cloud.internalpositioning.com](https://cloud.internalpositioning.com).
+You can sign in using your family name.

-Once you have learned several locations and are tracking with the computers, you can get data from FIND3 by consulting the [API](/doc/api.md) document.
+You can also get raw data from FIND3 by using the REST commands outlined in the [API](/doc/api.md) document.

 ## Issues?